 Purposes

 Community Transfers

 Hospital/Rehabilitation Care

+Children with a Medically Complex Condition

 Unanticipated Emergencies

 Age-Out and Transitions

 Participant Direction Transfers

 Community Transfers

 ODP will reserve capacity for individuals identified to move from state operated ICFs/ID and who have been identified for enrollment through litigation.
 In addition, ODP will reserve capacity for individuals served by private ICF/ID providers that have agreed to convert a setting(s) to waiver funding or reduce bed capacity to meet waiver standards.
 ODP will reserve capacity for individuals residing in a Skilled Nursing Facility (SNF) or Psychiatric Residential Treatment Facility (PRTF) who are transitioning to the community.